Rethinking Divine Inspiration

 Is the Bible tainted simply because men wrote it?

-Or becuase those men wrote things that didn’t align with future explanations of similar things?
+Or is the Bible tainted because men wrote things that didn’t align with future explanations of similar things?

 An emphatic NO to both.